 This Creamy Sausage Tortellini Soup combines hearty Italian sausage with cheese-filled tortellini and fresh vegetables in a rich tomato-Parmesan broth.
-It’s a simple yet satisfying dish that promises a restaurant-quality experience right at home.
+It’s a warm and satisfying comfort food dish that tastes like it came from a restaurant!

 creamy tortellini sausage soup in a blue rimmed white ceramic bowl in front of a small bread board with 3 slices of Italian bread